FAQs & Articles

 The following articles provide a general overview of several areas of employment law and contain answers to frequently asked questions.
 Please keep in mind that these articles are provided for general informational purposes only and cannot be relied upon as a substitute for legal advice from an attorney.
 The law is constantly changing and therefore Merrick Law Firm LLC encourages you to consult with an attorney about how the current state of the law applies to your specific situation.

-Asserting Your Rights in the Workplace
+Addressing Sexual Harassment in the Workplace

 Use the law and your employer's complaint procedures to protect yourself from on-the-job harassment.